-Since 1998, the SLC Peer-Led Study Group Program has provided opportunities for students enrolled in introductory natural science courses to meet on a weekly basis with a group of up to 13 peers to review course material, solve problems, and gain an understanding of course concepts.
+Since 1998, the SLC Peer-Led Study Group Program has provided opportunities for students enrolled in introductory natural science courses to meet on a weekly basis with a group of about 12 peers to review course material, solve problems, and gain an understanding of course concepts.
 Study groups are facilitated by peer facilitators who have already successfully completed the course, and are trained in facilitation techniques.

 If you have questions about the Peer-Led Study Group Program e-mail us at firstname.lastname@example.org.